 The patrol system is the one essential feature in which scout training differs from that of all other organizations, and where properly applied, B-P tells us it is absolutely bound to bring success.

 A patrol is a small group of scouting peers who are close in age.
-In the BPSA, Pathfinder Troops are separated into patrols, and Rover Crews may also form patrols.
+In OSG Pathfinder Troops are separated into patrols, and Rover Crews may also form patrols.
 Otter Rafts mimic this same structure by forming dens, in Timberwolf Packs by forming sixes.
 The patrols and patrol-like structures form the small units in which scouts work together, whether for work or play, for discipline or duty.

 The patrol system places responsibility on each individual.
 Each small unit is led by a single scout serving as the leader; members then work with their leader to accomplish the group’s goals.
 Spirited competition between patrols adds fun and enthusiasm and develops increased proficiency as the scouts teach and learn from one another.
 Each scout in the patrol realizes that they are important to the group’s success, and through shared collaboration, the patrol, six, or den succeeds.
 They learn first-hand about reliability and have a chance to both cooperate and lead.

 Whenever possible, program takes place in the outdoors and includes specific outdoor skills and activities.
-You’ll find BPSA scouts of all ages outside in all kinds of weather, even rain and snow: as one of our leaders put it, “Challenging weather gives us a great chance to test our gear and our scout skills!”
+You’ll find OSG scouts of all ages outside in all kinds of weather, even rain and snow: as one of our leaders put it, “Challenging weather gives us a great chance to test our gear and our scout skills!”